Back to blog

 AI Agent Hallucinations — The Business Risk Nobody Talks About

-Here is the difference between a chatbot hallucination and an AI agent hallucination that matters for your business: a chatbot gives you a wrong answer.
-An AI agent acts on a wrong answer.
+That is the difference between a chatbot hallucination and an AI agent hallucination that matters for your business: a chatbot gives you a wrong answer.
+An agent acts on a wrong answer.
+The hallucination is not the error.
+The action based on the hallucination is.
+And that is why agent hallucinations are a business risk that most AI agent platform marketing papers over.

 The Hallucination Taxonomy

-The agent delivers incorrect information with high confidence.
-Outputs that sound confident and plausible but are factually incorrect.
+Type 1 hallucinations produce confident but incorrect outputs.
 The agent tells a customer their order shipped on March 15th when it actually shipped on March 22nd.
 The agent confidently cites a policy that does not exist.
 The agent provides a contact name that belongs to a different company.
+Users usually have no way to know the information is wrong until something goes wrong, and by then the agent has already acted on the false premise.

-This is the type that makes agent hallucinations a business liability rather than an embarrassing bug.
-Agents executing digital tasks based on false premises.
-The agent получает an email from what it believes is a VIP customer requesting an urgent refund.
+Type 3 hallucinations are the dangerous ones.
+That is where agents execute digital tasks based on false premises.
+The agent получает an email it believes is from a VIP customer requesting an urgent refund.
 It hallucinates that the request is legitimate.
 It initiates a $50,000 wire transfer.
+The hallucination is not in the output.
+It is in the reasoning chain that leads to the action.

-The Poisoned Reasoning Attack — When Hallucinations Are Triggered on Purpose
+The Poisoned Reasoning Attack

 There is a category of hallucination that is not random.
 It is induced.